ikaromm/class_tennis/ADR.md

 - Better documentation through tests
 - More confidence in system behavior

-## ADR 7: Dependency Management and Environment
+## ADR 8: Dependency Management and Environment

 ### Context
 Managing dependencies and ensuring reproducibility is important for long-term maintenance.

 ### Decision
-We will use:
+We are using:
-1. Poetry for dependency management
+1. Poetry for dependency management (as seen in pyproject.toml)
 2. Virtual environments for isolation
 3. Version pinning for all dependencies
-4. Configuration files for environment-specific settings
+4. Separate dependency groups for development
-5. Docker containers for deployment (optional)

 ### Consequences
 - Consistent development and production environments
 - Easier onboarding for new developers
 - Better reproducibility of results
-- Simplified deployment process
+- Simplified dependency management